interuss/monitoring/monitoring/uss_qualifier/local_testing.md

 Once the local interoperability ecosystem infrastructure and complete set of local mocks are deployed, execute uss_qualifier with [`./monitoring/uss_qualifier/run_locally.sh [CONFIG_NAME]`](run_locally.sh).
 If no `CONFIG_NAME` is specified, all configurations used for the [continuous integration](../../.github/workflows) are executed; this involves multiple invocations of uss_qualifier.
 Otherwise, a specific [configuration name](configurations/README.md#specifying) can be specified; e.g., [`configurations.dev.uspace`](configurations/dev/uspace.yaml).

+To cause uss_qualifier to stop at the first test failure (this is often useful when attempting to debug a test that should run fully successfully), set the USS_QUALIFIER_STOP_FAST environment variable with `export USS_QUALIFIER_STOP_FAST=true`.
+To disable this behavior, `unset USS_QUALIFIER_STOP_FAST`.

 ## Presubmit testing

 The command `make presubmit` will perform local actions equivalent to the full [continuous integration pipeline](../../.github/workflows) including, relevant to local testing: